 If you’re involved in an accident and your customers aren’t protected, this isn’t going to look good for your business nor your reputation.
 With fully comprehensive policies, there are fewer exclusions to the policies and you’ll be covered for a more diverse range of potential situations you may come across.

-Named driver policies for taxis
+How does named driver policies for taxis work?

 That said, if you’re not the legal owner of a car, you can still use the car and be insured on it as a taxi driver by investing in a named driver policy.